bloomberg/bde-tools/doc/bde_repo.rst

 file in which the ``main`` function is defined.

-By default, application packages should be located in the ``applications`` directory, and other types of stand-alone packages can be located in the ``adapters`` directory.
+By default, application packages should be located in the ``applications`` directory, adapter packages should be located in the ``adapters`` directory, and other types of stand-alone packages can be located in the ``standalones`` directory.

 Non-Conforming Package Types
 ----------------------------